pub trait SliceExt {

 fn contains_slice(&self, other: &Self) -> bool

-Checks whether self fully contains the other
+Checks whether self fully contains the other slice in memory.

 §Example